With each year going by, cannabis legalization is rolling at an increasing pace across the states.

 What Does the Conflict Between State vs. Federal Laws Mean to Marijuana Users?

 Reading through this guide, you must’ve wondered how on earth it’s possible to legalize marijuana in certain states while keeping the herb illegal on the federal level.

 Not only does this sound crazy, but it also creates a vast field for abuse when it comes to law enforcement.

 In 2005, the United States Supreme Court stated that the federal government has the constitutional right to ban marijuana for all purposes.

 Given this, federal authorities may prosecute medical marijuana patients even if they grow their own medicine and reside in a state with an established medical marijuana program.

 The best example of the absurdity created by this legal contradiction is the situation with transporting weed between states which have legalized marijuana.
 Weed may be legal in both states, but according to federal law, its transportation falls under drug trafficking and thus is considered a federal offense.

 Fortunately, in 2014 and 2015, Congress introduced the first change in federal law affecting patients since 1970, when cannabis was first listed in the Controlled Substances Act.

-Congress approved a budget amendment that prohibited Justice Department funds from being released to prevent states from creating and enforcing medical cannabis laws.
-These restrictions on federal government were added as part of the 2016 funding bill for the Commerce-Justice-Science budgets.
+Congress approved a budget amendment that prohibited the Justice Department funds from being released to prevent states from creating and enforcing medical cannabis laws.
+These restrictions on the federal government were added as part of the 2016 funding bill for the Commerce-Justice-Science budgets.

 If there’s a chance for fixing this grotesque contradiction between state vs federal laws, it can only happen through nationwide cannabis legalization, which we hope to witness sooner than later.